prpaskov/publicationBot/README.md

                 verbose = <bool>)
 ```
 **Parameters:**
-- Model: "claude", "chatgpt" or "gemini"
+- model: "claude", "chatgpt" or "gemini"
-- Temperature: temperature of model from 0-2.
+- temperature: temperature of model from 0-2.
 If not specified, will use model default value.
-- Version: version of model to use (i.e. 'gpt-3.5-turbo').
+- version: version of model to use (i.e. 'gpt-3.5-turbo').
 If not specified, will use most recent version of specified model.
-- Verbose: if True, prints prompts and responses during writing process.
+- verbose: if True, prints prompts and responses during writing process.
 If not specified, defaults to False.

 2. Write paper using write_paper function:
 ```python